buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/README.md

 The _IfcMeasureResource_ schema specifies units and defined measure types that may be assigned to quantities.

-> NOTE&nbsp; The fundamental unit types used in this schema are based on the SI system defined in ISO 1000+A1, 1992, 1998.
+> NOTE  The fundamental unit types used in this schema are based on the SI system defined in ISO 1000+A1, 1992, 1998.
 Units in measurement systems other than SI may be derived using this schema.
 Many definitions declared in the _IfcMeasureResource_ schema is adapted from [ISO 10303-41](../../bibliography.htm#iso-10303-41){ .int-ref}

-> NOTE&nbsp; In the definitions of the unit exponents the use of superscript font has been omitted.
+> NOTE  In the definitions of the unit exponents the use of superscript font has been omitted.
 Therefore, m2 means square metre, m3 means cubic meter.

 In different types of units there are five basic cases: